beml201/simulated-emr-analysis-docs/docs/source/plot.rst

 **Returns**
     *dict*
-        Returns a dictionary that containts the patients characteristics and some plots about their previous lab data
+        Returns a dictionary that contains the patients characteristics and some plots about their previous lab data

 Example: